 Nadezhda: For me good design is when there’s nothing redundant, every element takes a part of character’s story and I’ve tried really hard for it to be clear by the first look.

-Do you have a favourite character from this challenge?
+Do you have a favorite character from this challenge?

 Carlyn: Not really.
 I do like a few more than the others, only because the world the characters live in and the visual language for each faction had time to mature a little more.
-The rabbit warrior for example, was the very first i sketched of the entire lot– she could be more interesting!
+The rabbit warrior for example, was the very first one I sketched of the entire lot–she could be more interesting!

 Anastasia: Yes, it’s the monk.
-He survived a lot and still could find peace, his place in the world.
+He survived a lot and still could find peace and his place in the world.
 Perhaps this is the only character over which I densely reflected and because of that I sympathize with him.
 Didn’t have enough time for other characters.